FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 RevOpsRevenue OperationsOperations

-Individual metrics lie when read in isolation.
+Individual SaaS metrics lie when read in isolation.
 Here is how they pair:

-• CAC + LTV — CAC without LTV is just a cost number.
+• CAC + LTV.
+CAC without LTV is just a cost number.
 LTV without CAC is wishful thinking.
 The ratio is the signal.
+These are the two SaaS metrics every investor pair-checks.

-For the curated dashboard view of which metrics to prioritize at your stage, the SaaS dashboard in a day guide walks through the eight that matter most.
+For the curated dashboard view of which SaaS metrics to prioritize at your stage, the SaaS dashboard in a day guide walks through the eight that matter most.
+Treat that shortlist as the working subset of this longer SaaS metrics glossary.

 FAQ

-MRR is the most-tracked metric because it normalizes all recurring revenue to a single monthly figure.
-But no single metric tells the full story — MRR combined with churn rate and CAC payback period gives you the minimum viable picture of your business health.
+MRR is the most-tracked of all SaaS metrics because it normalizes recurring revenue to a single monthly figure.
+But no single one of these SaaS metrics tells the full story.
+MRR combined with churn rate and CAC payback period gives you the minimum viable picture of your business health, and that triplet is what most founders eventually settle on as their core SaaS metrics dashboard.

 How many SaaS metrics should a founder track?

-Start with five to eight.
+Start with five to eight SaaS metrics.
 MRR, churn rate, ARPU, CAC, and runway cover the essentials.
-Add NRR and cohort analysis once you have six-plus months of data.
-Tracking 30 metrics from day one creates noise, not clarity.
+Add NRR and cohort analysis to your SaaS metrics shortlist once you have six-plus months of data.
+Tracking 30 SaaS metrics from day one creates noise, not clarity.
+The right answer is always “fewer SaaS metrics, better understood.”

-What is the difference between ARR and revenue?
+What is the difference between ARR and other revenue SaaS metrics?

 ARR is specifically annualized recurring subscription revenue.
 Total revenue can include one-time fees, professional services, and non-recurring charges.
-ARR is a subset — and for SaaS valuation, it is the subset that matters.
+ARR is a subset, and for SaaS valuation, it is the subset that matters.
+Of the revenue SaaS metrics in this glossary, ARR is the one buyers and investors anchor on first.

-What is a good NRR for a SaaS company?
+What is a good NRR among SaaS metrics for a SaaS company?

-What is the difference between logo churn and revenue churn?
+What is the difference between logo churn and revenue churn in SaaS metrics?

 Logo churn counts the number of customers lost.
 Revenue churn weights by the MRR those customers represented.
-You can have low logo churn but high revenue churn if your biggest customers leave — which is actually the worse scenario.
+You can have low logo churn but high revenue churn if your biggest customers leave, which is actually the worse scenario.
+Both belong in your SaaS metrics stack; reporting only one of them hides risk.

 Divide your current cash balance by your monthly net burn rate.
 If you have €50,000 in the bank and spend €4,000/month more than you earn, your runway is 12.5 months.
-Recalculate monthly because both revenue and expenses shift.
+Recalculate runway from your live SaaS metrics monthly because both revenue and expenses shift.

 Free Tool